1941 Auckland Rugby League season: Representative fixtures

 Auckland decided to play South Auckland on July 12 after a request from their southern neighbours.
 Mr. W. C. Davies, secretary of the South Auckland League also requested a higher percentage of the gate receipts as the gate percentages offered to his team had been gradually reduced over time.
 They felt that 40% was a reasonable request after amusement taxes were deducted especially after their “fine showing” in their last two matches.
 After a discussion in committee, chairman Campbell told the deputation that the request would be granted.
 Mr. T. Shaw of Huntly said that their fans in the Lower Waikato were looking forward to seeing an Auckland team in action.

 Obituaries

 Walter Roland Clarke

 It was reported in May that former Papakura senior player, Gunner Walter Roland Clarke was killed in action on April 15 as part of an anti-tank unit.
 Clarke was the first Papakura player killed in action in the war.
-He had been educated at Papakura District School and as well as playing for the Papakura senior side in the forwards and was also a “keen supporter of the Papakura Greyhound Racing Club”.
+He had been educated at Papakura District School and as well as playing for the Papakura senior side in the forwards he was also a “keen supporter of the Papakura Greyhound Racing Club”.
 Before enlisting in the military he had been working as a grocer's assistant driving the mail and grocers van.
 Clarke enlisted in 1940 with the second Echelon and spent 7 months in England before moving to Egypt.
 He was aged just 24 at the time of his death.